-\For details on analyzers operating at less than 90% uptime, please refer to Section 3.10.ii: Table 7.
+For details on equipment operating at less than 90% uptime, please refer to Section 3.10.ii: Table 8.

-Annual meteorological calibrations at each station are conducted throughout the year, with all calibrations being completed by the end of this quarter.
+Annual meteorological calibrations at each station are conducted throughout the year.
+Three calibrations on WS/WD sensors were completed this quarter.